 NO. Activity / expenses Quantity / Description of Cost per unit Total

 duration expenses

-1 Grant funds pool 55,000.00
+1 Grant funds pool 260,000.00

 2 Personnel

-Team Leader/Manager Month
+Team Leader/Manager month

-Grants Administrator Month
+Grants Administrator month

-M&E and Communications Associate Month
+M&E and Communications Associate month

-Expert on Project Management (Trainer) Hours

-Finance Associate Month
+Finance Associate month

 Other specialists (if any)

 3 Grant funds administration (transfer of USD

 funds, monitoring of projects, etc.)

 Other costs (please indicate if any)

-4 Organization of capacity building process s
+4 Organization of application process

-Development of the training Item
+Design/update and launch of the Item

-programme
+online application tool

-Delivery of the training programme
+Maintenance of the online application month

-Organization of ad-hoc support to

-grantees (on-line and/or offline

-format)
+tool

 Other costs (please indicate if any)

 5 Dissemination of information about the b ousiness grants contest

+Γ 1 1

+Development of a webpage for each item

+Call for Proposals

 Design and printing of info materials (if

 necessary)

 Advertising campaign

 Other (if applicable)

-6 Office costs
+6 Office costs Т Γ .
+1

-Rent (if applicable) Month
+Rent (if applicable) month 1

-Communication charges (telephone) Month
+Communication charges (telephone) month

-Internet Month
+Internet month

 Consumables for office

 Printing (if applicable)

-Postal charges Item
+Postal charges item

 7 Business trips

 Travel one travel

-Accommodation Day
+Accommodation day

-Daily allowance Day
+Daily allowance day

 8 Overhead costs (if any - outline

 activities / expenses)

 Total

-The total amount of capacity building and administrative costs related to the implementation of the small grants programme must not exceed 25,000 USD (of them 8,250 USD are costs for administration and 16,750 USD - costs for capacity building of selected NGOs/CSOs).
+The total amount of administrative costs related to the implementation of the small business grants programme must not exceed 39,000.00 USD